 - Learn how to chacha/salsa/tango at parks throughout the city.
 Here is the SummerDance Chicago schedule.

 - Check out a farmer’s market from May through October all throughout the city & suburbs.
-There are 2 main downtown markets in the Loop (reopening on Thursday, May 24): Tuesdays at the Federal Plaza & Thursdays at Daley Plaza (the longest-running farmers market in Chicago).
-Another good one, the Green City Market near Lincoln Park Zoo and Green City Market in the West Loop.
+The main market downtown in the Loop (reopening on Thursday, May 24) takes place every Thursday at Daley Plaza (the longest-running farmers market in Chicago).
+More markets to check out: the Green City Market near Lincoln Park Zoo, the Green City Market in the West Loop, and the Maxwell Street Market, which has a great historical past.
 Here are some farmer’s markets on the Northshore & in the suburbs.
 More farmer’s markets in surrounding neighborhoods: Rogers Park, Lincoln Square, Andersonville, Lakeview/Roscoe Village, Logan Square & Wicker Park.

 - Catch a baseball game.
 Jump on the ‘L’ and head north on the Red Line to see the Cubbies play at Wrigley Field (Addison stop) or take a Wrigley Field Ballpark tour.
 White Sox fan?
 Take the Red Line to the southside to Comiskey Field (35th/Sox Park stop) or whatever they call it now.
 Go to Wrigley Field for the history & atmosphere.
 Go to Comiskey for better food & rocking music.

-- Although Navy Pier is a bit touristy, it is good for families since they offer many kid-friendly attractions like the Children’s Museum, the Centennial Wheel & Carousel.
+- Although Navy Pier is a bit touristy, it is good for families since it offers many kid-friendly attractions like the Children’s Museum, the Centennial Wheel & and the Carousel.
 What gets this local to Navy Pier?
-A Rainbow Cone, the Chicago Shakespeare Theater, spectacular views & fireworks (currently at 9 pm every Saturday in May).
-You don’t have to be directly on Navy Pier to enjoy them, but somewhere south (Monroe Harbor) on the lakefront for the best view.
+A Rainbow Cone, the Chicago Shakespeare Theater, spectacular views & fireworks (Wednesday & Saturday evenings from Memorial Day weekend through Labor Day weekend).
+You don’t have to be directly on Navy Pier to enjoy them, but somewhere south (Monroe Harbor) or on the lakefront for the best view.